dgoffredo/chan/README.md

 - `chan::make`: a function for making `Chan`nels.
 - `chan::select`: a function for performing exactly one operation from a set of sends and/or received on `Chan`nels.
-- `chan::delayMs`: a function that returns a receive operation on a `Chan`nel that is readable after a specified number of milliseconds.
+- `chan::delay`: a function that returns a receive operation on a `Chan`nel that is readable after a specified time interval.
 - `chan::deadline`: a function that returns a read operation on a `Chan`el that is readable after a specified point in time.